Develop Your Skills in Fashion

 - Applications to the Fashion programs are reviewed once each semester.

-- The application to the Fashion Program is open for a month at the beginning of each semester, accessible from the Fashion Program’s web page.
+- The application to the Fashion Program is open for a month at the beginning of each semester.

 - Then, the applications will be closed for the rest of each semester.